notqmail/notqmail/THOUGHTS.md

 do (1) MX lookups, (2) SMTP connections, (3) QMTP connections.
 (But this wouldn't be so important if the DNS library didn't burn so much memory.)

 I bounce ambiguous MXs.
-(An ``ambiguous MX'' is a best-preference MX record sending me mail for a host that I don't recognize as local.)
+(An "ambiguous MX" is a best-preference MX record sending me mail for a host that I don't recognize as local.)
 Automatically treating ambiguous MXs as local is incompatible with my design decision to keep local delivery working when the network goes